chaoss/wg-ai-alignment/metrics/ai-alignment-community-governed-use/ai-use-consent-policy-specificity.md

 What we look for the policy to address, specifically:

-- Code contributions (PRs, issues, comments; what contributors may submit)
+- Code (e.g., PRs, issues, comments; what developers/engineers may contribute)
 - Notetaker / meeting bots (recorded discussion, closed or small-group content)
 - Content (documentation, blogs, design assets; published material, however submitted)
 - Moderation actions (maintainers responding to actions taken by people and AI tooling: flagging,